Estate Planning

 Your Will And Superannuation Considerations

-In almost all situations, these superannuation benefits are held in a trust that is controlled by a third party trustee.
-This means that these superannuation benefits do not form part of an individual’s estate and as such cannot be determined by the instructions in their will.
-Many superannuation funds also offer life insurance as a benefit to members, so it’s not just the accumulated retirement savings that are at stake, but possibly a substantial amount of money in life insurance if the member were to die prematurely or unexpectedly.
-This is where a Superannuation Death Benefit Nomination is essential.
+Superannuation benefits are held in a trust that a trustee controls.
+This means that these superannuation benefits are distributed at the trustee’s discretion, unless a Death Benefit Nomination has been completed.
+Therefore, superannuation benefits do not necessarily form part of an individual’s estate, and if not, they may not be distributed per the instructions in their will.
+Many superannuation funds also offer life insurance as a benefit to members, so it’s not just the accumulated retirement savings that are at stake, but possibly a substantial amount of money in life insurance when the member passes away.
+This is where putting a Superannuation Death Benefit Nomination in place is essential to ensure that your benefits are distributed as you want eg to your Legal Personal Representative (so the proceeds do go to your estate to be distributed per your will) or direct to particular dependent beneficiaries.

 Estate planning is a complex area that requires careful planning and the right advice from qualified professionals.